KrishJain8/AIClothesDesignStudio/README.md

 JavaScript captures form data and sends a POST request to the Azure OpenAI Dall-E endpoint.
 The Dall-E endpoint interprets the input parameters as a prompt.

 Image Generation:
 Dall-E generates a custom image based on the prompt (e.g., design of the specified clothing).
 The generated image URL is included in the JSON response.
-Frontend Display:

-JavaScript retrieves the image URL from the JSON response.
+Frontend Display: JavaScript retrieves the image URL from the JSON response.
 It dynamically updates the <img> tag within the designated <div> on the webpage to display the AI-generated clothing design.

-Summary:
-This architecture leverages Azure OpenAI's Dall-E model to empower users to design custom clothing through a straightforward web interface.
-It seamlessly integrates frontend technologies like HTML, CSS, and JavaScript with Azure's powerful AI capabilities, providing a user-friendly and innovative solution for clothing design enthusiasts.

 ![image](https://github.com/KrishJain8/DALLE/assets/144550457/b1c11bcc-6987-4276-bfe9-55411aab795d)